 A cumulative IRA can be a traditional IRA.
 It can also be a Roth IRA if you want to transfer money from a Roth 401 (k).
-You can transfer money from a traditional 401 (k) to an accrued Roth IRA, but then you'll owe income taxes on the money you transfer.
+You can even open a Gold IRA and transfer money from a traditional 401 (k) to an accrued Roth IRA, but then you'll owe income taxes on the money you transfer.
 Distributions that can be transferred are called eligible cumulative distributions.
 Of course, to get a distribution from a retirement plan, you must meet the plan's conditions for the distribution, such as termination of employment.

 Your ability to deduct traditional IRA contributions from your taxes each year may be restricted if you or your spouse have access to an employment retirement plan and earn more than a certain threshold.
 Contact your plan to determine if you qualify for a distribution and, therefore, for a renewal.
 Within 60 days of receiving the distribution check, you must deposit the money in an accrued IRA to avoid current income taxes.
 Therefore, you can contribute additional money to your accumulated IRA in the year you open it, up to the allowable contribution limit.